linyuegeog/linyuegeog.github.io/students.md

 permalink: /students
 ---

-*Prospective students: if you are interested in working with me, please email me with your CV and review the GGIS Graduate Programs [application page](https://ggis.illinois.edu/academics/graduate-programs/apply).*
+*Prospective students: Undergraduate students at UIUC interested in research opportunities are encouraged to email me with your CV.
+Prospective graduate students are also encouraged to email me and should review the GGIS Graduate Programs [application page](https://ggis.illinois.edu/academics/graduate-programs/apply).*

 **Current Students**